 Sometimes monoclonal antibodies are attached to additional cancer-fighting drugs, such as chemotherapy.
 The monoclonal antibody helps deliver the chemotherapy to the targeted cancer cells.
 Like Herceptin, Kadcyla (also called TDM-1) targets the protein.
 However, Kadcyla has a chemotherapy drug called DM1 attached.
 It is used to treat breast cancer.
 These combination antibody-chemotherapy medications are also called "antibody-drug conjugates" (ADC).

 Non-specific immunotherapies broadly boost the immune system.
 Even though they do not target cancer cells specifically, they can still create a better overall immune response against cancer cells.

 Examples of non-specific immunotherapies are interleukins that stimulate immune system cells to grow and divide more quickly, and interferons that boost the ability of immune cells to attack cancer cells.
 Both drugs may be used to treat melanoma.

 Cancer treatment vaccines are molecules that are introduced into the body to start an immune response against cancer cells; they are different from vaccines that work as prevention against viruses such as Human Papilloma Virus (HPV).
 Instead of preventing disease, cancer treatment vaccines encourage the immune system to attack an existing disease.
 These vaccines are sometimes made from a patient’s own tumor cells.
-One example is Provenge (sipuleucel-T), a cancer treatment vaccine that is used to treat some men with metastatic prostate cancer.
+One example is Provenge (sipuleucel-T), a cancer treatment vaccine that is used to treat some men with cancer.
 Other cancer treatment vaccines are being tested in clinical trials to treat a range of cancers.

 Other cancer vaccines may be made by altering viruses to attack cancer cells.
 Imlygic (talimogene laherparepvec or T-VEC therapy) is a genetically-altered virus that is used to treat advanced melanoma.